 The Initial Teacher Licensure Undergraduate Department offers programs of study that lead to teacher licensure in Tennessee in elementary education, secondary education, special education, English language learners and K-12 education.
-Licensure programs are approved by the Tennessee State Board of Education and adhere to the National Council for Accreditation of Teacher Education standards.
+Licensure programs are approved by the Tennessee State Board of Education and adhere to the Council for the Accreditation of Educator Preparation and National Council for Accreditation of Teacher Education standards.
 LMU reserves the right to adjust at any time its Initial Teacher Licensure Undergraduate Program requirements to comply with changes mandated by the State Board of Education.

 Clinical Experience: All candidates must complete service learning hours each semester and many education courses require clinical experience components in addition to classroom seat time.
-Please see the Initial Teacher Licensure Undergraduate Catalog for details.
+Please see the Initial

+Teacher Licensure Undergraduate Handbook for details.
 ALL REQUIRED PRAXIS EXAMS MUST BE PASSED PRIOR TO STUDENT TEACHING.
-All candidates must meet or exceed the state required minimum on the edTPA Assessment Portfolio submitted during student teaching in order to qualify for a Tennessee Teacher License and graduate.
+All candidates must meet or exceed the state required minimum on the edTPA Assessment Portfolio submitted during student teaching in order to qualify for a Tennessee Teacher License and graduation.